 Every year the Environmental Protection Team receive a large number of complaints about bonfires causing a repeated nuisance.
 Such nuisances need never arise if due consideration is shown to our neighbours.
-This page explains the law and gives some suggestions to help prevent a nuisance being caused.

 The Environmental Protection Act 1990 allows the Local Authority to take persistent offenders to court should their bonfires cause a nuisance to neighbours (i.e. have an unreasonable effect on their enjoyment of their home or garden).

 Moreover a bonfire on trade premises which causes dark smoke may be causing an offence regardless of whether anybody else is affected (section 2, 1993 Clean Air Act).
 The fines could be up to £20,000 for each offence.
 If you would like to complain to us it is likely that we will ask you to keep a diary of events.
 This will assist officers investigating your complaint.

 Think!
 Do you really need to burn?
 Alternatives to Bonfires

 What to Do if You Are Bothered by a Neighbours Bonfire?

 First of all tell them about it.
 In three quarters of cases one neighbour does not know that they are causing problems for another.
 Often they are too intent on keeping the fire going to notice the effect it is having!